bachwehbi/referral-spam-sites/README.md

 # List of Analytics Referrer Spam Sites

-Provides a list of SPAM referral sites.
+Provides a list (far from exhaustive) of SPAM referral sites.

 * buttons-for-website.com
 * semalt.com